xingstar97/Harvard_CS109/cs109a_hw0_web.md

 We'd like to do some experiments with coin flips, but we don't have a physical coin at the moment.
 So let us **simulate** the process of flipping a coin on a computer.
 To do this we will use a form of the **random number generator** built into `numpy`.
 In particular, we will use the function `np.random.choice` which picks items with uniform probability from a list.
 If we provide it a list ['H', 'T'], it will pick one of the two items in the list.
 We can also ask it to do this multiple times by specifying the parameter `size`.

+`np.sum` is a function that returns the sum of items in an iterable (i.e. a list or an array).
+Because python coerces `True` to 1 and `False` to 0, the effect of calling `np.sum` on the array of `True`s and `False`s will be to return the number of of `True`s in the array which is the same as the number of heads.

 ```python